Altered book tutorial

 An art journal that has non-precious papers is kind of made to mess up, and I will not hesitate to fill it with everything I want, even junk mail collages etc. That freedom is very important to me.

-The book cover before arting it up
+The book cover before altering it & arting it up

 I get used books at flea markets or thrift stores.
 Personally I prefer coffee table sized books with thick matte paper, but you can use any style of book that you like.
 If the papers are to thin for wet media you can glue several pages together to make them sturdier, but to me that is too tedious and still does not give the best ground to work on.
 I prefer the thicker papers if I can find a book that has that (books from the 1970’s often has non-glossy & sturdy paper).